Skip to main content

 4. Click Add

-5. Copy the secret value immediately — it won't be shown again
+5. Copy the secret value immediately — Azure won't display it again

 Netwrix Auditor uses the App ID + Client Secret for authentication